These fritters and special sauce are so easy and SO GOOD – You just have to taste them.

 1/2 tsp Chipotle, ground

 1/2 tsp Brown Sugar

-First, heat your oil in a pot to 350 F. If you don’t have a thermometer for this (who really does, anyways?) test it by dropping the tiniest drop of batter in the oil.
+- Heat your oil in a pot to 350 F. If you don’t have a thermometer for this, test it by dropping the tiniest drop of batter in the oil.
 If it doesn’t start sputtering and bubbling right away, the oil isn’t hot enough.
 Alternatively, if it does and the proceeds to burn too quickly, you know your oil is too hot.
 I like to to use just below medium-low heat.